Unions threaten to scupper Linde-Praxair merger

 "If the deal actually collapsed, the share would suffer in the short term.
 In the long term, Linde could be better off without the merger."

-Linde shares were up 0.2 percent at 1308 GMT, broadly in line with the German blue-chip DAX .GDAXI.
+Linde shares were up 0.4 percent at 1107 GMT, broadly in line with the German blue-chip DAX.

 The merger plan envisions a combined holding company being headquartered in Europe, but not Germany - probably Ireland, the Netherlands or Britain.
 These countries do not offer workers the same rights over strategy that Germany does.